Electric cars and Vehicle-to-Grid: is the future of mobility two-way?

 Powy, with its innovative charging solutions, is closely watching these developments, contributing to the creation of an integrated and intelligent electric mobility ecosystem.
 The future of electric mobility will not only be zero-emission, but also interconnected and participatory.
 Click here to find out more.

-Powy is a company that owns, develops and operates Italy's leading independent network of public charging infrastructure for electric vehicles, with a growing presence in Spain as well.
+Powy a company that owns, develops, and manages Italy's leading independent network of public charging infrastructure for electric vehicles.

 Founded in Turin, Italy in 2018, Powy is at the center of the transition to more sustainable mobility, offering an innovative charging infrastructure that uses only 100 percent renewable energy.